a20351766/udo.1.4.0/docs/source/upgrading_your_network_tutorial.rst

   npm install fabric-ca-client@latest

-These commands install the new version of both the Fabric client and Fabric-CA client and write the new versions ``package.json``.
+These commands install the new version of both the UDO client and UDO-CA client and write the new versions ``package.json``.

 Upgrading the Kafka cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is not required, but it is recommended that the Kafka cluster be upgraded and
-kept up to date along with the rest of Fabric.
+kept up to date along with the rest of UDO.
 Newer versions of Kafka support
 older protocol versions, so you may upgrade Kafka before or after the rest of
-Fabric.
+UDO.

-If you followed the `Upgrading Your Network to v1.3 tutorial <http://hyperledger-fabric.readthedocs.io/en/release-1.3/upgrading_your_network_tutorial.html>`_,
+If you followed the `Upgrading Your Network to v1.3 tutorial <http://hyperledger-udo.readthedocs.io/en/release-1.3/upgrading_your_network_tutorial.html>`_,
 your Kafka cluster should be at v1.0.0.
 If it isn't, refer to the official Apache
 Kafka documentation on `upgrading Kafka from previous versions`__ to upgrade the
 Kafka cluster brokers.